Mckenon/SVHandles/README.md

 This is the same for SVHandles as well, except you have the option to return an ``object`` value.

 ## Installation
-To install SVHandles, simply go to the releases tab above, download the .dll, and place it within your project!
-If you would like, you can also clone the entire repository for personal development purposes, or if you happen to have a childhood fear of .dll's.
+To install SVHandles, simply click this [link](https://github.com/DeathGameDev/SVHandles/raw/master/Library/ScriptAssemblies/SceneViewHandles.dll) to download the DLL, and put it in your unity project.
+You can also clone the entire repository if you would like to further customize the extension.

 ## Side-Note
 If you do decide to extend SVHandles, it would be greatly appreciated if you could copy your display code into a PullRequest to make things better for everyone, I'm only one person, so I can't think of everything!
 (Same goes for posting issues if you see something wrong, we're all here to improve.)